-The model also calculates the economic depreciation (Sheets #8.1 and 8.2).
+The model calculates the economic depreciation for all services (LRAIC+) and for the sole increment (Pure LRIC) in Sheets #8.1 to 8.4.

-The aim of this approach is to calculate the yearly incremental cost of the network, during the period $2006 - 2030^{15}$ .
+The aim of this approach is to calculate the yearly incremental cost of the whole network, during the period $2006 - 2030^{16}$ .

-The first step is to determine the incremental quantity of equipment, sites, and transmission links each year.
-This calculation is based on the network dimensioning results obtained in the previous paragraphs, and takes into account the economic life of equipment to determine the number of equipment renewed each year.

-Once the incremental number of network equipment, sites and transmission links is known, the next step is to deduce the corresponding incremental network cost, multiplying the incremental number of units by the unit CAPEX and unit OPEX.

-The total network cost (total cost for each network equipment) is then allocated to the services in order to determine a constant economic cost for each service.
-Example:
+- The first step is to determine the incremental quantity of equipment, sites, and transmission links each year.
+This calculation is based on the network dimensioning results obtained in the previous paragraphs, and takes into account the economic life of equipment to determine the number of equipment renewed each year. - Once the incremental number of network equipment, sites and transmission links is known, the next step is to deduce the corresponding incremental network cost, multiplying the incremental number of units by the unit CAPEX and unit OPEX. - The quantity of usage of each equipment is determined for each service.
+These values have been previously calculated for LRAIC cost (Cf. section 7.1.1).
+Values after 2020 are maintained until 2030. - The total network cost (total cost for each network equipment) is then allocated to the services in order to determine a constant economic cost for each service.

+Ref: 2012-01 57

+$^{16}$ Extension of 2006-2020 period to 2030 allows to englobe all the equipment with their economic lives for the economic depreciation calculation.
+After 2020 the traffic is maintained as is until 2030.

+&lt;sup>17 As the model considers that additional traffic represents the traffic corresponding to 4G (LTE)